R-U-25/Retail_Dataset_Project/README.md

 The project simulates a realistic analytics pipeline, from raw CSV ingestion through to analytical reporting.

-## Business Questions & Analysis Performed
+## Important Business Questions & Analysis Performed

 The analysis focused on answering the following business questions: